Raphaaal/icpm_emails_process_mining/README.md

-# ICMP 2021 - Emails Process Mining
+# Emails Process Mining

-Open code for ICPM 2021 submission proposing a reproducible approach for mining business activities from emails for process analytics.
+Open code for paper submission proposing a reproducible approach for mining business activities from emails for process analytics.

 ## Description